NASA-IMPACT/veda-backend/database/scripts/README.md

 #### ProjExtensionFloatIntFix

-`ProjExtensionFloatIntFix` is a subclass of `PostgreSQLCommandRunner` specifically designed to update floating point values for the projection extension of STAC (Spatio-Temporal Asset Catalog) to integers in a PostgreSQL database.
+`ProjExtensionFloatIntFix` updates floating point values for the projection extension of STAC (Spatio-Temporal Asset Catalog) to integers in a PostgreSQL database.

+#### DeleteNullStacExtensions

+`DeleteNullStacExtensions` provides functionality to delete the stac_extensions field from collections in a PostgreSQL database where it is currently marked as null.
+This class helps maintain data integrity and consistency within the STAC (Spatio-Temporal Asset Catalog) schema.